This post is also available in: 简体中文 (Chinese (Simplified)) ไทย (Thai) 한국어 (Korean)

-- Inability to retract foreskin either partially or wholly
+- Inability to retract the foreskin, either partially or at all

-- Pain around foreskin associated with erections or sexual activity
+- Pain around the foreskin associated with erections or sexual activity

 - Urinary tract infections